cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 <img src= "/doc/images/MTR/WebUIMainMenu.png" style="width: 200px">

-**Home**: Lists general information such as IP address, MAC address, serial number, active network interface, software version, issues, MTR and registration status, utilization and environment data, and more.
+**Home**: Lists general information such as IP address, MAC address, serial number, active network interface, software version, issues, Microsoft Teams Rooms and registration status, utilization and environment data, and more.

 **Settings**: Opens a page that give you access to the device settings (configurations) and statuses.